 “We all need love, but we need it most when we deserve it least — when we have sinned against someone; when we have made poor choices; when we have failed.
 In these situations, ordinary love must become extra-ordinary love.”

-Worldwide, less than 2% of all deaf people know Jesus, making them the largest unreached people group in the world.
+Worldwide, less than 2% of all deaf people know Jesus,

 In order to make the Bible accessible to every person on earth, Finishing The Task